The Crossing Guard

 The Crossing Guard is a 1995 American independent drama film co-produced, written, and directed by Sean Penn.
 The film stars Jack Nicholson, David Morse, Robin Wright and Anjelica Huston.
 It tells the story of Freddy Gale, a man who has been tormented for more than five years by his daughter's death in a car accident.
 When he finds out that the man who was responsible for the death is being released from prison, he decides to seek vengeance.

-The film was released on November 16, 1995 and received generally positive reviews from critics.
+The film was released on November 16, 1995, and received generally positive reviews from critics.

 This was the last film scored by Jack Nitzsche.

 Plot

-Jewelry store proprietor Freddy Gale has been tormented for the five years following the death of his daughter Emily.
-Once a devoted husband and father, he is now an alcoholic who spends his nights hanging out in strip clubs and sleeping with prostitutes.
-Now the drunk driver who killed her, John Booth, is released from prison.
-Freddy immediately reveals to his ex-wife Mary that he is going to kill Booth.
-She begs him not to, and they get into an altercation that ends with her new husband throwing him out of the house.
+Jewelry store owner Freddy Gale has been tormented for five years following the death of his daughter, Emily.
+Once a devoted husband and father, he is now an alcoholic who spends his nights in strip clubs, sleeping with strippers.
+When John Booth, the drunk driver who killed his daughter, is released from prison, Freddy visits his ex-wife Mary and reveals to her that he plans to kill Booth.
+She begs him not to, but an altercation occurs, with Mary's husband confronting Freddy.
+The two men briefly fight, and Freddy leaves.

-John Booth is now living in a trailer outside of his parents' house and merely plans to go on with his life, even as he is haunted by remorse for killing Emily.
-At night Freddy arrives at the Booth residence, armed with a pistol.
-He clumsily breaks into the trailer trying to shoot, but he forgot to load a magazine.
-John calmly tells him he won't call the police and will let Freddy kill him, but asks for some time to savor his freedom.
-Freddy accepts, and gives John three days to live.
+Booth resides in a trailer outside his parents' house.
+He merely desires to resume his life outside of prison, although he is haunted and remorseful for killing Emily.
+One night, Freddy arrives at the Booth residence, armed with a pistol.
+He clumsily breaks into the trailer and tries to shoot, but he forgot to load a magazine.
+John calmly explains he won't call the police and will let Freddy kill him, but asks for some time to savor his freedom.
+Freddy gives John three days to live.

 John tries to live his life as best as he can before the third day arrives.
-He meets an artist named JoJo at a friend's party and he has a brief romance with her before she realizes that he can't let go of the mistake he made.
-He reveals to her that when he hit Emily, he came to her side as she was dying and she apologized to him for "not having looked both ways."
-John goes to Emily's grave and leaves flowers, but leaves when he sees Mary there.
+He meets an artist named JoJo at a friend's party.
+They have a brief romance before she realizes that he cannot let go of the mistake he made.
+He reveals to her that when he hit Emily, he came to her side as she was dying and Emily apologized to him for "not having looked both ways."
+John goes to Emily's grave and leaves flowers, but he leaves when he sees Mary there.